fnguimdo/test/AI Ops/Instana Level 2.md

 - [ ] The number of virtual machines in a traditional, virtualized environment,  on which there is any workload you want to monitor
 - [ ] The number of virtual machines in public clouds, on which there is any workload you want to monitor
-- [ ] The number of worker nodes in a Kubernetes clusters on which there is any workload you want to monitor
+- [ ] The number of worker nodes in a Kubernetes clusters on which there is any workload you want to monitor `X`
-- [ ] The number of containers in a Kubernetes clusters on which there is any workload you want to monitor
+- [X] The number of containers in a Kubernetes clusters on which there is any workload you want to monitor

 #### Q14.
 You're talking to a client who asks if Synthetics Monitoring is included in Instana.
 Which is the best response?

 - [ ] Instana doesn't provide synthetics monitoring, but it offers real-time change detection, 1-second granularity, and 3-second alerting
 - [ ] Instana is working on making a killer synthetics monitoring capability that takes advantage of differentiated automation, full-stack context, and intelligent actions
-- [ ] IBM has an established synthetics monitoring solution that can integrate data through a REST API into Instana
+- [ ] IBM has an established synthetics monitoring solution that can integrate data through a REST API into Instana `X`
 - [ ] Currently, synthetic monitoring is available through integration with Apica and native synthetic monitoring is in IBM near term roadmap

 #### Q15.
 In a presentation to a client, you make the bold claim that Instana's Application Performance Management (APM) automation is different from other vendors.
 Someone asks "How so?".
 One of the things you could say is ...